 Students can apply for financial aid through FAFSA beginning in February for the upcoming school year.
 Students can register for summer term courses beginning in March.
 If students have not yet visited campus, they may choose to attend a spring semester campus and program visit day.

 Students should locate housing and plan to move near campus in early July.
 New students are required to attend new student orientation, which begins on a Friday morning, includes the weekend, and concludes with the start of classes Monday morning.
-The orientation will include a one-stop-style session Friday morning with individuals from vital offices and departments on campus including, but not limited to, the Graduate Registrar, IMT, Campus Safety, One Card, Graduate Student Financial Services, and the Writing Center.
+The orientation will include a one-stop-style session Friday morning with individuals from vital offices and departments on campus including, but not limited to, the Graduate and Professional Registrar, IMT, Campus Safety, One Card, Graduate and Professional Student Financial Services, and the Writing Center.